nmsderp/nmsderplist/README.md

 # List

-This is a ranking of Geometry Dash levels created by me and my friends :trollface:
+This is a ranking of Geometry Dash levels created by me, my friends, and underated creators :trollface:

 ## Demon List